Planting Connections, Planting Hope

 Historically and culturally, from an African Heritage context, the arts are not separate from farming, community, work, and policy.
 They are part and parcel of everyday activities.
 Planting seeds is complete only with the singing of relevant songs.
 Re-infusing the arts is repairing the impacts of systemic racism by restoring a traditional understanding of the arts.

 PCPH and the Giving Garden project are seeded out of the voice, dream, needs, and leadership of the African Heritage community with support from cross-racial partnerships.

-The Planting Connections Planting Hope program is funded in part) by the Barnum Fund, the Dr. and Mrs. Bernhard Boecker Charitable Fund, the Community Opportunity Fund, the Ojard Family Fund, and the Carolyn Joy Seitz Family Fund of the Duluth Superior Area Community Foundation
+The Planting Connections Planting Hope program is funded in part by a grant from the MN State Arts Board and the following funds of the Duluth Superior Area Community Foundation: the Barnum Fund, the Dr. and Mrs. Bernhard Boecker Charitable Fund, the Community Opportunity Fund, the Ojard Family Fund, and the Carolyn Joy Seitz Family Fund.